msaadq/sdp-vitealth/README.md

-# Senior Design Project - Zitals
+# Senior Design Project - Vitealth
-This repository contains the complete codebase of Zitals.
+This repository contains the complete codebase of Vitealth.

-Copyright © ZITALS 2016.
+Copyright © VITEALTH 2016.
 All Rights Reserved.